 (the present Powertrain division is to be turned over into a listed stock company with majority still at the holding corporation).

-2013: ThyssenKrupp had introduced the matrix management system.
+May 2019: In 2013 ThyssenKrupp had introduced the matrix management system.
 Product line- and country-management were to decide jointly on all important manufacturing and customer issues.
 Former CEO Heinrich Hiesinger expected to improve the decisions especially in overseas markets. – A grave disadvantage in the matrix system however is the long time for decision processes.
 Whenever the matrix system is deemed to be necessary very often other problems are in the background.
 In fact developments in early 2018 showed the fundamental problems conglomerates – as of ThyssenKrupp – easily have, too many different products to be managed in one board.
 Continue reading “Thyssen-Krupp Corporate Organization”

 General Electric – The New Structure